Associate Professor of Public Health

 Dr. Opara received her PhD in Family Science and Human Development at Montclair State University, her Master of Social Work from New York University, Master of Public Health in Epidemiology at New York Medical College and a Bachelor of Arts from New Jersey City University.

-Dr. Opara is a tenure-track assistant professor of social & behavioral sciences in the Yale School of Public Health.
+Dr. Opara is an Associate Professor at the Yale School of Public Health.
 She is also the Founder & Director of The Substance Abuse & Sexual Health Lab at Stony Brook University.
 Previously, Dr. Opara worked at Stony Brook University as an assistant professor and also worked as a lecturer at Columbia School of Social Work.
-Dr. Opara was recently awarded the NIH Early Independence Award which will fund her and her lab for 5 years to conduct community-based substance use and mental health research in Paterson, NJ.
+Dr. Opara was recently awarded the NIDA Pioneer Award to conduct five years of research in Paterson and East Orange, NJ.
+Dr. Opara also received the NIH Early Independence Award which provides 5 years of funding to conduct community-based substance use and mental health research in Paterson, NJ.
 Dr. Opara also directs a consulting agency that offers trainings to youth, community-based organizations, companies, and schools on various topics related to substance use prevention, sexual health, and more.